-- LOCTITE 572 is used as a sealant.

-- 15. Install the top cowling.

-- 16. Dispose of used oil according to local regulations.
+- 14. Install the top cowling. - 15.
+Dispose of used oil according to local regulations.

 - For more information on the disposal of used oil, consult your Yamaha dealer. - Change the oil more often when operating the engine under adverse conditions such as extended trolling.